The treatment of feline infectious peritonitis (FIP) in the UK – FAQs about treating FIP

 What about neutering, parasiticides & vaccination during or after treatment for FIP?

-• Neutering is ideally performed from a month after treatment is completed if the cat has responded well.
-However, if leaving the cat unneutered is causing stress e.g., attempts to escape or distress when queens are on heat, neutering during therapy may be preferred, ideally when the cat is doing well on treatment with at least another 4 weeks of treatment remaining.
-Some measure AGP to confirm it is normal before neutering;
+Neutering is ideally performed from a month after treatment is completed if the cat has responded well.
+However, if leaving the cat unneutered is causing stress (e.g., attempts to escape or distress for queens in oestrus “on heat”) then neutering during treatment can be considered if the cat is doing well on treatment with at least another 2-4 weeks of treatment remaining if possible.
+There is no contraindication to routine worming or flea treatment for cats on antiviral treatment for FIP.

-• If veterinary visits and procedures are necessary, clinic stays should be minimised, and Cat Friendly Clinic protocols and handling implemented to reduce stress to the cat.
+If veterinary visits and procedures are necessary, clinic stays should be minimised and Cat Friendly Clinic protocols and handling implemented to reduce stress to the cat.

 Should oral treatments for FIP be given with or without food?